PromyLOPh/guix-hpc-website/drafts/activity-report-2019.md

-This report highlights key achievements of Guix-HPC between [our previous report](https://hpc.guix.info/blog/2019/02/guix-hpc-activity-report-2018/) a year ago today, February 2020.
+This report highlights key achievements of Guix-HPC between [our previous report](https://hpc.guix.info/blog/2019/02/guix-hpc-activity-report-2018/) a year ago and today, February 2020.

 # Outline